 This guide combines the organizational, technical and - as far as necessary for understanding - methodological aspects of teamwork in qualitative research projects into a practical manual.
 In this guide, teamwork is understood not only as the joint analysis of data but as analysis based on the division of labor.

 Teamwork with MAXQDA (when not using the MAXQDA TeamCloud) is possible in three principle forms, depending on how the team members want to work together.

 1. Handing over a complete MAXQDA project to another team member

-Different people work with the same master version.
-They perform online searches, text retrievals, and other kinds of analysis with this master version.
-But, they do not perform code and memo procedures simultaneously on the master version.
+Different people work with the same master version of a project file.
+They perform coding, writing memos, text retrievals, and other kinds of analysis with this master project.
+But, they do not work simultaneously on the master version.
 The MAXQDA project is therefore passed from team member to team member, each time for further processing.

 3. Merging MAXQDA projects

 Each member is working in a separate project that contains only the documents that he or she is responsible for.
 At the end, all three projects are merged.
 For example, team member A transcribes and paraphrases 10 interviews, B transcribes another 10 interviews, and team member C collects and codes web pages and online documents.

 MAXQDA also offers additional functions that are useful for teamwork:

 MAXQDA allows you to assign rights for individual users.
 For example, you can set it up such that others cannot make changes to text documents to ensure that everyone is always working with the same data body.